-Doors open to the new Hatchet Harry’s axe throwing venue in Gibraltar Row, L3 7HJ on 25th July at 4:30pm.
-As people fall in love with Liverpool all over again and embrace local tourism, Hatchet Harry’s introduces the competitive social sport to the mix.
+Hatchet Harry’s is an axe throwing venue based in Liverpool city centre.
+Hatchet Harry’s introduces the competitive social sport to the mix.

 Managing Directors of Hatchet Harry’s Jack Beadle, 32, and Richard Bridge, 32, are optimistic in the face of business worries and confident they can provide jobs for the city.